Understanding Bible Prophecy

 - How can we apply it to our daily lives?

-- Why studying Bible prophecy means so much to Adventists
+- Why does prophecy mean so much to Adventists?

 In the Bible, prophecy simply refers to any communication of God’s will to humanity through a human being.
-And the title of “prophet” refers to the person who receives and communicates this message from God.
+The title of “prophet” refers to the person who receives and communicates this message from God.